is-leeroy-jenkins/BudgetPy/README.md

 or 10 years in the future.
 - BudgetPy incorporates machine learning and artificial intelligence algorithms to extract insights from large datasets.
 - Vector embeddings and predictive modeling to forecast contaminant spread and resource optimization to allocate resources effectively during emergencies.
-- BudgetPy interacts with pre-trained Large Language Models (LLMs) like GPT-4o, o3, and o1-mini to enhance its analytical capabilities.
+- BudgetPy interacts with pre-trained Large Language Models (LLMs) like Leeroy, Boo, and Bobo as weel as GPT-4o, o3, and o1-mini to enhance its analytical capabilities.
 - Users leverage LLMs for rapid information retrieval from vast datasets, automated report generation, and potentially even expert consultation
 ___